 Are you a Fido-loving Anglophile in search of a name for your new four-legged prince or princess?
-Here’s a list of royal dog names past and present, as well as the names of some of the royal family dogs who have helped to transform palaces and castles into cozy homes for the British royals!
+Here’s a list of royal dog names past and present, as well as the names of some of the Queen’s dog names and other royal family dogs who have helped to transform palaces and castles into cozy homes for the British royals!

 This post includes affiliate links.

 Looking for a title of royalty that is also a name for a dog?

 The British peerage has already provided a lot of great dog names (we’ve all known a King and a Lady!)

 - Prince and Princess

 - Earl and Countess

 - Lady: Lady can be used Marchioness, Countess, Viscountess, or Baroness or for the daughters of a Duke, Marquess or Earl.

 Queen Elizabeth’s Dogs Names